 The best way to protect yourself against the life-altering consequences of a child pornography conviction is to retain the services of a California attorney who has experience defending clients against child pornography charges.
 The state of California has taken a tough stance against sex crimes involving minors, and criminal offenses related to the possession, control, distribution, transportation, duplication, production or advertisement of child pornography are prosecuted aggressively and punished harshly under California law.
 There are several California statutes that criminalize activities related to child pornography and depending on the specific facts of the case, a conviction for a child pornography crime can lead to a lengthy prison sentence, payment of a substantial fine and lifetime registration as a convicted sex offender, not to mention devastating collateral consequences, such as obstacles to future employment, housing and professional licensing opportunities.
 If you or someone you love has been accused of committing a crime involving child pornography, there is no time to waste.
-Contact our skilled criminal defense attorneys at Sevens Legal, APC today for legal help.
+Contact our skilled criminal defense attorneys at Sevens Legal Criminal Lawyers today for legal help.

 California Defense Attorneys for Child Pornography Charges